-- Characterize the seasonal spawning, incubation, rearing, and passage habitats of selected anadromous and resident species within the study area (Fish Habitat Utilization Studies); - Identify the physical and chemical conditions associated with changes in mainstem discharge of the Susitna River which appear to be influencing the suitability of various habitat types for the species and life history stages of interest (Fish Habitat Utilization Studies); - 3.
+- Characterize the seasonal spawning, incubation, rearing, and passage habitats of selected anadromous and resident species within the study area (Fish Habitat Utilization Studies); - 2.
+Identify the physical and chemical conditions associated with changes in mainstem discharge of the Susitna River which appear to be influencing the suitability of various habitat types for the species and life history stages of interest (Fish Habitat Utilization Studies); - 3.
 Characterize the relationships between changes in mainstem discharge and the physical and chemical parameters of the various habitat types found in the study area (Instream Flow Studies).

-Refer also to RJ and AA Procedures Manual Sections and addendums.
+^{} Refer also to RJ and AA Procedures Manual Sections and addendums.

 Figure 9.
-FY 83 Principal Aquatic Habitat and Instream Flow study site locations.
+FY 83 principle Aquatic Habitat and Instream Flow study site locations referred to m flow manual